antoniomcr96/scripts-for-libinput-gestures/README.md

 2. If you press Alt the window will be minimized no matter what.

 # Other things
-1. The [scripts are commented].
+1. The **scripts are commented**.
 Code is VERY simple and who wants can easily edit it with some basic programming knowledge.
-2. I'm not an expert programmer and many things can be improved.
-Feel free to give your contribution;
+2. I'm not an expert programmer and many things can be improved. **Feel free to give your contribution**;
 3. I don't have a lot of free time, so I can't follow actively the project, solve issues or give help.
 4. If gestures are sometimes detected sometimes not it doesn't depend on the script.
+5. It would be cool to create a script that does what's explained in this readme.
+At the moment I don't have the time unfortunally.